Epic-Nova/Gorgeous-Core/.github/CONTRIBUTING.md

 ## 🤝 I Want To Contribute

 > [!IMPORTANT]
-> When contributing to this project, **you must agree that you have authored 100% of the content**, that you have the necessary rights to the content and that the content you contribute may be provided under the project licence.
+> When contributing to this project, **you must agree that you have authored 100% of the content**, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 ### 🐞 Reporting Bugs